 - Insert our Nikko/Tachikawa feed and use those nibs as well as the Leonardt Principal nib

-- Insert an adaptor to draw and write with crowquill and Gillott 303 nibs
+- Insert an adapter to draw and write with crowquill and Gillott 303 nibs

 Wash your drawings

-You can attach our Brush Tool to wash your drawings with water or dilute ink as well as paint with watercolors.
+You can attach our Brush Tool to the back of this pen to wash your drawings with water or dilute ink as well as paint with watercolors.

 What you get in this package